The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 JDBC and reactive datasources simultaneously

-When a JDBC extension - along with Agroal - and a reactive datasource extension handling the given database kind are included, they will both be created by default.
+When both a JDBC extension and a reactive datasource extension for the same database kind are included, both JDBC and reactive datasources will be created by default.

 • To disable the JDBC datasource explicitly: